python-rope/rope/README.txt

 function names and variable names are easy.
 But auto-completing the methods and attributes of an object is hard.
-Because the IDE needs to know the type of the object that cannot be achieved easily most of the time in dynamic languages. rope uses Type Inferencing algorithms to solve this problem.
+Because the IDE needs to know the type of the object that cannot be achieved easily most of the time in dynamic languages. rope will use Type Inferencing algorithms to solve this problem.

 Type Inferencing
 ----------------